byNolo/KeyN/KEYN_INTEGRATION_GUIDE.md

 ### 2. **Add Logout Support**

 ```python
 @app.route('/logout')
 def logout():
     """Logout from current app and KeyN"""
     # Clear local session
     session.clear()
     # Redirect to KeyN logout with redirect parameter to return to this app
     from urllib.parse import urlencode
     redirect_url = request.url_root  # Your app's home page
     logout_url = 'https://auth-keyn.nolanbc.ca/logout?' + urlencode({'redirect': redirect_url})
     return redirect(logout_url)
 ```

+> **How KeyN Logout Works:**
+>
+> When you redirect users to `https://auth-keyn.nolanbc.ca/logout`, KeyN will:
+> - Revoke all refresh tokens for the user (logging them out of all KeyN-connected apps and sessions)
+> - Log out the user from KeyN
+> - Clear the KeyN session
+> - **Explicitly delete the SSO cookies (`keyn_session` and `remember_token`) for the `.nolanbc.ca` domain**
+> - Redirect the user back to your app (using the `redirect` parameter)
+>
+> This ensures users are fully logged out of KeyN and any app using KeyN authentication.
+You do not need to perform any additional logout steps for KeyN SSO.
+If the user tries to log in again, they must re-authenticate.

 ### 3. **Add Authentication Callback (Optional)**